Ox7C5/discord-irc-bridge/README.md

-# vesey-bridge
+# Discord IRC Bridge
-Vesey-Bridge serves as a chatbot on both Discord and IRC platforms, bridging the gap between the two chat areas for seamless communication between users.
+This is a fork of [Vesey-bridge](https://github.com/bmp7458/vesey-bridge), that serves as a chatbot on both Discord and IRC platforms, bridging the gap between the two chat areas for seamless communication between users.

-To get started, modify the contents of `main.js` and replace the placeholder IDs and TOKENs with your own.
-From there, you can install the needed node pacakages, and run the program with Node.js.
+# Getting started

+## Discord
+In order to get this application to work, you need to create a Discord Bot.
+Follow the steps provided in [Discord Developer Portal](https://discord.com/developers/applications).

+## IRC